 Mossley Hill Pre-School

 Recently the Pre-School has been refurbished and offers a bright stimulating environemnt, which is divided into all areas of learning.
-Chidren from age 2-4 are in the same room, which allows the younger children to learn and engage with their peers.
+Chidren from age 2-4 are in the same room, which allows the younger children to learn from and engage with their peers.

 We have also updated a secure outside area, which includes a mud kitchen, allowing children to use the gardens throughout the year.